macdja38/pvpsite/src/content/docs.md

 ## General notes

 -----
-By default most permissions are unset and default to false make sure to read the permissions section to learn how to activate commands and choose who can use them.
+By default, most permissions are unset and default to false make sure to read the permissions section to learn how to activate commands and choose who can use them.

 When running commands for the bot make sure not to include **\<\>** or **[]**, they are only there to tell you what you need to edit.
 Things in **\<\>** are required for the command to run while things in **[]** are optional.